Skip to content

 Support Queue Triage in Salesforce

 A B2B SaaS company with 2,000+ customers had a support queue problem in an inherited Salesforce setup.
 Simple issues, billing lookups, and feature how-tos buried the support team.
-Complex issues waited behind cases that should have been classified and routed earlier.
+Complex issues waited behind cases that should have been classified and routed earlier, and no one fully owned the triage logic.

 Key Outcome